-Additionally, all FM radio broadcast facilities should have a middleware system, either hardware or software-based, a data cleanup and image insertion service and an RDS encoder.5 HD Radio stations (AM and FM) should have their HD Radio Importers and Exporters updated to the latest software revision, which at the time of publication of this document is v4.4.7.6

-The minimal equipment needed by a station for metadata support over just RDS is:
+Additionally, all FM radio broadcast facilities should have a middleware system, either hardware or software based, a data cleanup and image insertion service and an RDS encoder.5 HD Radio stations (AM and FM) should have their HD Radio importers and exporters updated to the latest software revision, which at the time of publication of this document is v5.3.2.6 The minimal equipment needed by a station for metadata support over just RDS is:

-- 1. The station's automation system, which stores the songs used by the radio station and is the source of the song title and artist information;7 - 2.
+- 1. The station's automation system, which stores the songs used by the radio station and is the source of the song title and artist information.7 - 2.
 An RDS encoder.

-Additionally, to improve the dashboard experience, stations should employ middleware.
-For example, Broadcast Electronics TRE, Jump2Go's JumpGate or Xperi's Artic Palm.8 The middleware system can be in the form of hardware or software as implemented on a PC.
+Additionally, to improve the dashboard experience stations should employ middleware, such as Broadcast Electronics TRE or Xperi's Artic Palm.8 The middleware system can be in the form of hardware or software as implemented on a PC.
 Middleware delivers the metadata from the station's automation system to the RDS and HD radio equipment.
-These middleware systems provide for additional functionality including, for example, scheduling of information by show daypart, scheduling of advertising campaigns and synchronizing of commercial information with commercial audio, such as the sponsor's web address, slogan, phone number and display logos.9
+These middleware systems provide for additional functionality, including scheduling of information by show daypart, scheduling of advertising campaigns and synchronizing of commercial information with commercial audio, such as the sponsor's web address, slogan, phone number and display logos.9

 The middleware can and should be connected to a data correction and image insertion service such as the Jump2Go/QUU Interactive collaboration (called Quu2Go), which can provide album cover art and advertising images, or the Arctic Palm/DTS Connected Radio image service (using CenterStageLive), which can provide artist images (not album cover art).
-These services take raw data from the station's automation or middleware and sends it into the cloud for cleaning up and for providing additional information (with consistent data quality) to the RDS and HD Radio equipment.
-There are several other systems in use outside of the U.S. that offer this functionality including Music Brain, used by the BBC and 7Digital, used by Radioplayer and DAB.
+These services take raw data from the station's automation or middleware and sends it into the cloud for clean up and to provide additional information (with consistent data quality) to the RDS and HD Radio equipment.
+There are several other systems in use outside of the U.S. that offer this functionality.
+Radioplayer has a proprietary metadata aggregation system which is tightly integrated with broadcasters' playout infrastructure and allows Radioplayer to make broadcast metadata available on a wide range of its consumer and automotive platforms and applications.
 For FM-band HD Radio systems, an example of the additional information to be added is album art for transmission with the Artist Experience feature.

-HD Radio Importers and Exporters provide metadata for broadcast by the HD Radio system.
-The program service data (PSD) for the main channel audio service, HD1 (title, artist, album, etc.) are sent to the HD Radio Exporter along with the HD1 audio stream.
-The corresponding PSD and audio for multicast programs (HD2, HD3, etc.) are managed in the HD Radio Importer.
-Additionally, the HD Radio Importer also manages the Advanced Application Services (AAS) metadata including station logo, Artist Experience and traffic data services.
+HD Radio importers and exporters process metadata for broadcast by the HD Radio system.
+The program service data (PSD) for the main channel audio service HD1 (title, artist, album, etc.) are sent to the HD Radio exporter along with the HD1 audio stream.
+The corresponding PSD and audio for multicast programs (HD2, HD3, etc.) are managed in the HD Radio importer.
+Additionally, the HD Radio importer also manages the Advanced Application Services (AAS) metadata including station logo, Artist Experience and traffic data services.